 Conclusion: Corridor Geographies

-Dan Smyer Yü is Kuige Professor of Ethnology, School of Ethnology and Sociology and the National Centre for Borderlands Ethnic Studies in Southwest China at Yunnan University, China.
+Dan Smyer Yü is Kuige Professor of Ethnology at the School of Ethnology and Sociology and the National Centre for Borderlands Ethnic Studies in Southwest China at Yunnan University, China and a member of the International Faculty Program at Die Universität zu Köln, Germany.
 He specializes in religion and ecology, environmental humanities, trans-Himalayan studies, sacred landscapes, and modern Tibetan studies.
-He currently serves as a member of the Advisory Group of Yale Forum on Religion and Ecology and an elected board member of the International Society for the Study of Religion, Nature and Culture.
-He is the author of Mindscaping the Landscape of Tibet: Place, Memorability, Eco-aesthetics (De Gruyter 2015), and the co-editor of Environmental Humanities in the New Himalayas: Symbiotic Indigeneity, Commoning, Sustainability (Routledge 2021).
+He currently serves as a member of the Advisory Group of Yale Forum on Religion and Ecology and as an elected board member of the International Society for the Study of Religion, Nature and Culture.
+He is the author of Mindscaping the Landscape of Tibet: Place, Memorability, Eco-aesthetics (2015), and the co-editor of Environmental Humanities in the New Himalayas: Symbiotic Indigeneity, Commoning, Sustainability (Routledge 2021).

-Karin Dean is a senior researcher at the School of Humanities, Tallinn University, Estonia, and the Head of its Asian Studies academic field.
-Trained as a political geographer at the National University of Singapore, her research interests include boundaries, borderlands, practices of b/ordering, power topologies, and more recently, the spatial effects of large-scale infrastructure development in Yunnan and northeast India.
-She has worked in conflict resolution and conducted extensive academic fieldwork at most Myanmar’s borderlands, and published in multiple journals and books, including in Political Geography, Eurasian Geography and Economics, Surveillance and Society, Ashgate Research Companion to Border Studies, and Routledge Handbook on Asian Borderlands.
+Karin Dean is Senior Researcher at the School of Humanities, Tallinn University, Estonia.
+Trained as a political geographer at the National University of Singapore, her research interests include boundaries, borderlands, practices of b/ordering, power topologies, and, more recently, the spatial effects of large-scale infrastructure development in Yunnan and northeast India.
+She has worked in conflict resolution and conducted extensive academic fieldwork at most of Myanmar’s borderlands, and published in multiple journals and books, including Political Geography, Eurasian Geography and Economics, Surveillance and Society, Ashgate Research Companion to Border Studies, and the Routledge Handbook on Asian Borderlands.

 'The unbroken yet dramatic ecologies and histories of the lands from the Brahmaputra to the Mekong, long disintegrated in academic research, is finding a new field today.
 Yunnan–Burma–Bengal Corridor Geographies is a valuable contribution which brings trans-Himalayan studies and borderland studies into conversation.
 It is a must for anyone interested in the long-term transitions, human-nonhuman interconnections, and acute borderland politics of the region.'